 I will post due dates for problem sets and papers for the sake of timely grading, but I intend to be flexible given the challenges we are all facing this quarter.
 I am trying out a new method of granting extensions.
-You may reequest a due date extension of up to one week for any assignment except the final paper, and all extension requests are automatically granted.
-Please fill out this form (https://forms.gle/yJ6eWQXasTB7NvBk6, while logged in to google with your UW NetId to request an extension.
-Extension requests for the final paper must receive approval, due to the potential impact on submission of final grades.
+You may reequest a due date extension of up to one week for any assignment, and all extension requests are automatically granted.
+Please fill out this form (https://forms.gle/yJ6eWQXasTB7NvBk6) while logged in to google with your UW NetId to request an extension.